ZhongLIFR/ZhongLIFR.github.io/_pages/about.md

 Currently, my reseach focus is gradually shifting to:
  * **Data-Centric LLMs**: how to achieve better LLMs with significantly less data?
  * **Understanding of Unsupervised Learning**: Why Self-Supervised Learning works (or not)?
 How to improve it?
- * **Diffusion Models**: How can diffusion models be effectively extended to handle tabular and/or discrete data? (for enabling cross-modality integration?)
+ * **Diffusion Models**: How to better extend diffusion models for tabular and/or discrete data?

 Recent News